 About the Church

 St Andrew's Church is situated on the corner of Landor Road and Lingham Street and is the oldest church in Lambeth apart from the parish church of St. Mary.
+It is currently closed for public worship on Health & Safety grounds.
+Discussions with Lambeth are underway as to its future.

 In 1711, a year after the establishment of Commissioners for building fifty new churches in London, Westminster and the suburbs, the inhabitants of Lambeth presented a petition to the Commissioners praying that an additional church might be built in the parish.
 Sir John Thorny-croft, Lord of Stockwell Manor, offered to present two acres of waste ground, and the consent of those freeholders of the Manor who enjoyed rights of common was obtained.
 As a result of this offer the Commissioners resolved that "the new Church intended to be built within the parish of Lambeth, ought to be erected within the Liberty of Stockwell, upon the ground offer'd gratis by Sir John Thornicroft".
 There has been a church on this site since 1767.
 It is locally listed by the London Borough of Lambeth as a building "of architectural interest".